KomunikacjaTechnicznaVistula/morris-mini/docs/fresh-air-heater-traveler.md

 The heater works by using hot water from the engine cooling system to warm the air, and uses a shutter control and blower to distribute the air through the interior of the vehicle.

-- **Note:** The heater blower only operates when the engine is switched on.
+- **📝 Note:** The heater blower only operates when the engine is switched on.

 There are three controls to operate the heater: a control knob, a shutter control lever and a blower motor switch.